plishu/Fiji/Packages/README.md

 All notable changes to this project will be documented in this file.

 ## [1.3.4] - 2016-09-14
-### Added
-- Code to collect highes/lowest pixel values across an entire directory.
 ### Fixed
-- MakeNDVI now correctly calibrates using the min and max pixel values for an entire survey, instead of on a per picture basis.
+- Code to collect highest/lowest pixel values across entire input directory not on a per picture basis
 - Null pointer exceptions created when calling CameraEXIF.equals().

 ## [1.3.3] - 2016-09-08
 ### Changed
 - Updated text to "Create Index and Apply LUT to Images" from "Apply LUT to Images" to better reflect functionality at that step.
 - Added default return values to EXIFContainer.get* mutater functions.

 ### Fixed
 - DNG EXIF data extraction